-12. 9.1 In a Gravity Marker Drop task, no horizontal motion shall be applied to the marker in relation to its release, and gravity shall be the only means for the marker to drop.
+12. 9.1 In a GMD, no horizontal motion shall be applied to the marker in relation to the basket and gravity shall be the only means for the marker to drop.
 The person releasing the marker must hold the unrolled marker by the tail.
 The person's hand holding the tail of the marker shall not be outside the basket.